codingfoo/awscm/README.md

 set credentials for heroku instances

+auto switch environments(which approach? shim vs integrate with rvm)

 Notes
 =====
 Use aws-cli where possible

 rather than encrypt the file and prevent the sdk from accessing use whole disk encryption

+At the top of scripts place a call to set the correct keys